SamMClarke/Assignment-1/README.md

+# Assignment-1: Word Search

-# Assignment-1
+# Menu:

-menu:
+-keep showing menu until the user has quit

-generate new word search (g):
+## Generate new word search (g):
--ask how many words they want to enter
+-ask the user how many words they want to enter
--ask for this many words
+-ask the user to enter this many words

+## Print out your word search (p):
-print out your word search (p): show the solution to your word search (s): quit the program (q):
+-print out generated word search

+## Show the solution to your word search (s):
+-print solution by replacing all random letters with X's (*'s might be better)

+## Quit the program (q):
+-end the program